 — Blackburn Rovers (@Rovers) March 26, 2020

-Whilst the English and other European football clubs are entering esports through the FIFA route, other clubs take a more holistic view of eSports.
+Whilst the English and other European football clubs are entering esports through the FIFA route, other clubs take a more holistic view of esports.
 Santos FC in Brazil for example carefully learned about the esports industry through working with a partner and then creating tournaments in some of the top esports games including League of Legends, Counter Strike and Pro Evolution Soccer.

 The future of esports and fan engagement

 As esports grows in popularity, this will attract more clubs, sponsors and players to participate.
-Games such as League of Legends has already reached a stellar level of this and other games will follow in this path, creating their own global leagues.
+Games such as Fortnite and League of Legends have already reached a stellar level of this and other games will follow in this path, creating their own global leagues.
 Sports clubs and brands are just starting to see the value of games and as the young esports players and spectators of today become the executives of tomorrow, greater understanding and linkage will occur.
 The prejudices and misunderstandings about gaming and esports will therefore cease to be a barrier.

-There are a number of other issues to address with the continued growth of eSports, including mental health problems of professional players including anxiety, panic attacks and depression.
+There are a number of other issues to address with the continued growth of esports, including mental health problems of professional players including anxiety, panic attacks and depression.
 In esports, players can literally go from being a teenager playing video games for fun with friends, to be thrust in to the scrutiny of the public eye and social media with a great deal of pressure on them.
 Mental health in millennials is already a growing issue as documented in the excellent book ‘Life of Y‘.
 Putting young people into these high pressure positions where they are spending 95% of their time repeatedly practising video games – this leaves little time for a healthy life style and spending less time with friends and family.
-This is another dilemma to address for the future of eSports.
+This is another dilemma to address for the future of esports.

 Graphics, sound, gameplay and tactics within video games will continue to improve, further blurring the boundaries between the game and reality.